Looking at 2022 West Virginia basketball recruiting

 West Virginia is already well under way when it comes to filling out the 2022 class.

 The Mountaineers have already added a trio of signatures in the 2022 class with Scott Depot (W.Va.)
 Teays Valley Christian point guard Josiah Davis, Cleveland (Oh.)
 Richmond Heights forward Josiah Harris and River Grove (Ill.)
 Triton College forward Patrick Suemnick.
-As well as commitments from South Carolina transfer guard Erik Stevenson, Iowa transfer point guard Joe Toussaint and Bryn Mawr (Pa.)
-Harcum College center Mohamed Wague.
+As well as commitments from South Carolina transfer guard Erik Stevenson, Iowa transfer point guard Joe Toussaint, Bryn Mawr (Pa.)
+Harcum College center Mohamed Wague and Moberly Area C.C (Mo.) center Jimmy Bell.

 So, what's next in the class?